Wind Turbine Blades: What's the Difference?

 - More blades have more surface area, more weight & torque to keep the rotor spinning when the wind dies down.

 - Smaller blade sets will allow the rotor to spin faster (higher RPMs, less torque).
 Once under a load, when the batteries are charging, the blades will actually slow down.

-Small 3 blade turbines may take wind speeds of 12 mph* to turn the blades whereas our 7 blade Freedom wind turbines have start up speeds of 7 mph*.
+- Small 3 blade turbines may take wind speeds of 12 mph* to turn the blades whereas our 7 blade Freedom wind turbines have start up speeds of 7 mph*.

-(*Based on tower height and wind turbine placement)
+- *Based on tower height and wind turbine placement.

-Odd versus even number of blades:
+Odd versus even number of blades

-On even blade sets: when the bottom blade passes the wind turbine mounting pole it creates a disturbance in the blade directly across from it, causing the blades to vibrate and shake.
+When the bottom blade passes the wind turbine mounting pole it creates a disturbance in the blade directly across from it, causing the blades to vibrate and shake.
 It’s nearly impossible to get these blades to balance.
 Balance is important to minimize vibration in the turbine.

-Odd blades: the bottom and top blades don’t align and create a disparity that causes the turbine act as a flywheel to keep the turbine spinning.
+The bottom and top blades don’t align and create a disparity that causes the turbine act as a flywheel to keep the turbine spinning.

 Shop Wind Turbine Blades